-Note: To use XVM under SGI ProPack 5 for Linux, you must obtain and install the appropriate LK license.
+Note: To use XVM under SGI ProPack 6 for Linux, you must obtain and install the appropriate LK license.
+For more information on LK, see the SGI ProPack 6 for Linux Service Pack 3 Start Here.

 The XVM Volume Manager can be used in a clustered environment with CXFS filesystems.
 For information on CXFS filesystems, see CXFS Administration Guide for SGI InfiniteStorage.